stenbumling/license-manager/README.md

-# Nexer Örebro license manager

-This is a CRUD application for managing licenses – in particular for the Örebro office of Nexer Group.
-Its purpose is to keep track of all our licenses so that they can make better decisions on how to allocate them.
+# License Manager

+This is a web application for manually managing ones software licenses – useful for smaller companies or teams that needs an overview of all their active (and inactive) subscriptions.
+It was initially designed and developed on the request of a consultant company for internal use, as part of an internship.

+A live demo of the app can be found [here](https://license-manager-demo.azurewebsites.net/).

 ## Tech stack

 ### Svelte & SvelteKit

-The application is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/), and it comes with two parts: 1) a client and 2) a Node.js server.
+The application is built with [Svelte and SvelteKit](https://svelte.dev/), and it comes with two parts: 1) a client and 2) a Node.js server.
 The server is mainly responsible for providing a REST API (defined in [`api` route](src/routes/api) folder) for the client to interact with, but also handles authentication, authorization, and more.
 The application also utilizes TypeScript.

-_To learn more about the Svelte framework, check out [ Sveltes documentation page ](https://svelte.dev/docs/introduction) as well as [SvelteKits documentation page](https://kit.svelte.dev/docs/introduction)._
+_To learn more about the Svelte framework, check out [ Sveltes documentation page ](https://svelte.dev/docs/svelte/overview) as well as [SvelteKits documentation page](https://svelte.dev/docs/kit/introduction)._

 ### Sequelize & MSSQL